chicobaptista/golang-payload-casestudy/readme.md

 >
 >   If the transaction structure is innapropriate, it is printed out in an error message, and no action is taken.

+For more details, read the use case docs [here](./src/usecases/create-employee/create-employee.md)

 ### Use Case 2: Deleting an Employee

 > Employees are deleted when a `DelEmp` transaction is received.
 The form of the transaction is as follows: